mengano-net/vim-dotfiles/README.md

 plugins I'm using (keep reading)

 ## Installation
-- I use vim plugins, so the first step is to install a plug-in manager, there are several plug-in managers; I've chosen to use [this one](https://github.com/junegunn/vim-plug)
+- I use vim plugins, so the first step is to install a plug-in manager, there are several.
+- I've chosen to use [vim-plug](https://github.com/junegunn/vim-plug).
+Read documentation there please for some general information about this wonderful plug-in manager.
 - create directory `~/.vim`
 - copy `~/.vim/mappings.vim` into the same location in your local filesystem.
 - copy `~/.vimrc` into the same location in your filesystem.
-- launch vim, the issue command `:PlugIntall`, this a command from vim-plug
+- launch vim, then issue command `:PlugIntall` to install all plug-ins.